Neutrino Physics with an Opaque Detector: Introduction

-The discovery of the neutrino (\n) in the fifties~\cite{Ref_NuDiscovery} revolutionised particle physics not only by establishing the existence of this elusive particle, but also by laying the groundwork for a technology at the basis of many subsequent breakthroughs and whose use has extended beyond \n~physics.
+The discovery of the neutrino (\n) in the fifties~\cite{Ref_NuDiscovery} revolutionised particle physics not only by establishing the existence of this elusive particle, but also by laying the foundations for a technology used in many subsequent breakthroughs.
 The liquid scintillator detector (LSD) developed by \RC\ for \n~detection exploited a well established radiation detection technique at the time, whereby molecular electrons are excited by the passage of charged particles produced by \n~interactions and then emit light upon de-excitation~\cite{Ref_LS}.
-This light is detected by sensitive photon detectors, typically photo-multiplier tubes (PMTs)~\cite{Ref_PMT}, that surround the scintillator volume and are often located many metres from the interaction point. \RC~relied on the \emph{inverse-$\beta$ decay} (IBD) reaction, given by $\bar\nu_e + p \to e^+ + n$, that yields two clear signals: the prompt energy deposition of the $e^+$ (including annihilation $\gamma$'s) followed by the nuclear capture signal of the $n$ after thermalisation.
+This light is detected by sensitive photon detectors, typically photo-multiplier tubes (PMTs)~\cite{Ref_PMT}, that surround the scintillator volume and are often located many metres from the interaction point. \RC~relied on the inverse-$\beta$ decay (IBD) reaction, given by $\bar\nu_e + p \to e^+ + n$, that yields two clear signals: the prompt energy deposition of the $e^+$ (including annihilation $\gamma$'s) followed by the nuclear capture signal of the $n$ after thermalisation.
 The close time and space coincidence between these two was exploited as the primary handle to separate the signal from the background~(BG).
 The simplicity and power of this technique, enabled in great part by the abundant light produced by the scintillators, has allowed LSDs to dominate several areas of neutrino physics, particularly at the lower part of the MeV energy scale.